Line Graphs in Geography

 An independent variable is a variable that stands alone and isn’t changed by the other variables you are trying to measure.

 A dependent variable is a variable that is changed by other variables.

-An easy way to remember which is which is to insert the names of the two variables you are using in the sentence below in they way that makes the most sense.
+An easy way to remember this is to insert the names of the two variables you are using in the sentence below in the way that makes the most sense.
 Then you can figure out which is the independent variable and which is the dependent variable:

-Time causes a change in the number of vehicles and it isn’t possible that the number of vehicles could cause a change in time.
-Therefore, time is our independent varialbe and number of vehcicles is the dependent variable.
+Time causes a change in the number of vehicles, and it isn’t possible that the number of vehicles could cause a change in time.
+Therefore, time is our independent variable, and the number of vehicles is the dependent variable.